I’ve always LOVED lemon bars!

 The ingredient that surprised me the most was the pine nuts.

-I’ve never seen a lemon squares recipe with crushed up pine nuts in the crust.
+I’ve never seen a lemon bars recipe with crushed up pine nuts in the crust.

 But they really turned out great.